Signal model and event reconstruction for the radio detection of inclined air showers: Detection of inclined air showers with radio antennas

-The model presented here is tuned to the ambient conditions of the Pierre Auger Observatory \cite{2015172}, located near the city of Malargüe, Argentina, in the southern hemisphere.
+Our model describes the radio emission in terms of energy fluence $f$ [eV$\,$m$^{-2}$], i.e., the energy deposit per unit area, in the \SIrange{30}{80}{MHz} band.
+This frequency band is used by most current-generation large-scale radio detector arrays \cite{Holt:2017dyo,Schellart:2013bba,Bezyazeekov:2015rpa} and in particular by the Auger Radio Detector.
+The simulations used here describe the conditions of the Pierre Auger Observatory \cite{2015172}, located near the city of Malargüe, Argentina, in the Southern Hemisphere.
 This concerns the local magnetic field (strength and orientation), the observation height (altitude), and atmospheric conditions.
-The frequency band of \SIrange{30}{80}{MHz} is used by most current-generation large-scale radio detector arrays \cite{Holt:2017dyo,Schellart:2013bba,Bezyazeekov:2015rpa} and in particular by the RD.
-However, many next-generation radio experiments \cite{Huege:2016jvc,Alvarez-Muniz:2018bhp,Schroder:2019suq} aim to cover higher frequencies and larger bands.
-In Sec. \ref{sec:ldf:discussion} we will discuss the adaptability of this model for different ambient conditions and frequency bands.
+The adaptability of this model to other conditions, including other frequency bands as many next-generation radio experiments \cite{Huege:2016jvc,Alvarez-Muniz:2018bhp,Schroder:2019suq} aim to cover higher frequencies and larger bands, is discussed in Sec. \ref{sec:ldf:discussion}.

 This article is structured as follows: In section \ref{sec:ldf:data}, we discuss the simulation sets utilized to derive the radio-emission footprint model and reconstruction algorithm as well as its evaluation.
 A qualitative description of the radio-emission footprints and their asymmetries is given in section \ref{sec:ldf:emission}.
-Section \ref{sec:ldf:model} provides a quantitative description of these asymmetries together with a description of the symmetric signal component in a joint signal model.
-In section \ref{sec:ldf:rec_geomagnetic_energy}, this signal model is used to reconstruct the electromagnetic shower energy.
-We use simulations for a realistic, sparse antenna array to evaluate the intrinsic performance of the air-shower reconstruction.
+In section \ref{sec:ldf:model}, we develop the signal model.
+In section \ref{sec:ldf:rec_geomagnetic_energy}, the electromagnetic shower energy is reconstructed, and the intrinsic performance is evaluated with simulations of a kilometer-sparse antenna array.
 Finally, we discuss and conclude in sections \ref{sec:ldf:discussion} and \ref{sec:ldf:conclusiuon}.